Holiday Prime Rib

 Remember the center of the roast where you have the meat thermometer will be the least done.
 As you move towards the ends of the roast it will be at a higher temperature.
 Do not over cook the roast.
 When you remove the roast from the oven it will continue to increase temperature 5-10 degrees.
 Allow the roast to rest for 15-20 minutes before serving.

-We do have a limited supply of Prime Ribs for this Holiday season.
-Give us a call (608-364-4767) or send us an email (firstname.lastname@example.org) to reserve yours!
+We do have a LIMITED supply of Prime Ribs for this Holiday season.
+Click 'Reserve Now' and fill out the preorder form, give us a call (608-364-4767),or send us an email (firstname.lastname@example.org) to reserve yours today!